authup/authup/packages/docs/src/packages/server/getting-started.md

 :::

-To overwrite the default (generated) config property values, create a `authelion.{js,json,ts}` file in the root directory with the following content:
+To overwrite the default (generated) config property values, create a `authup.{js,json,ts}` file in the root directory with the following content:

 ```typescript
 module.exports = {